Lombiq/Hastlayer-Hardware-Framework---Xilinx/Readme.md

 # Hastlayer Hardware Framework - Xilinx readme

 This document is a guideline which provides a brief description of the **Hastlayer Hardware Framework** for Xilinx FPGAs.
 The aim of this document is to help the reader to reconstruct and test the **Hastlayer FPGA firmware design** and to give a hand when you run into a problem.

 If you're not familiar with Hastlayer take a look at [https://hastlayer.com/](https://hastlayer.com/).

+**Note** that unfortunately, due to the compatibility of the FPGA development software Vivado, this project only works up to Windows 10, but not with Windows 11.

 ## Table of contents